varfish-org/varfish-dev-docs/src/des_seqvars.rst

 ``SeqvarQueryQuickPresets``
     Select one category presets of each category and make it available as a quick preset.
     Examples would be "recessive inheritance" or "mitochondriopathy".
+    Multiple quick presets can be flagged as "auto-execute" to allow for easy launching of all quick presets for an SOP.

 In the following ER diagram, only ``SeqvarQueryPresetsXYZ`` is shown as a placeholder for all entities with prefix ``SeqvarQueryPresets*``.